Privacy and Credit Reporting Policy

 - Billing information: Billing Name and Address, goods and services purchased and their value, structure of payment plans, payment methods, previous payment plan history;

 - Financial Details: Genoapay provides payment gateways from audited PCIDSS LV1 compliant payment processors and does not store or log any credit card or bank account information;

 - Information about your current employer and employment status; and

 We may also keep a record of any information that you acquire from us.

 We may collect personal information from you:

-- When you provide information to us via the website specifically the Genoapay online form and the Genoapay online contract form and / or hard copy form, plus any related service, through any registration or subscription process, through any contact with us (e.g. telephone call, email or txt, letter, online form, visiting our website), or when you use Genoapay as a payment method for products or services from our clients.
+- When you provide information to us via the website specifically the Genoapay online form and the Genoapay online contract form and / or hard copy form, plus any related service, through any registration or subscription process, through any contact with us (e.g. telephone call, SMS/MMS, email, letter, online form, visiting our website), or when you use Genoapay as a payment method for products or services from merchants that use Genoapay service.